2020 Charitable Impact

 We also direct funds towards a variety of other community projects and inter-livery initiatives, and we commission contemporary silver and designer bookbindings as a means of supporting selected endangered crafts.

-Our 'Industry Mission' refers to our annual contributions towards textiles.
+Textiles: Our 'Industry Mission' refers to our annual contributions towards textiles.
 We make strategic grants toward four key areas of textiles: (1) Academic Research and Innovation, (2) Technical Education and Vocational Support, (3) Textiles Design, and (4) Textiles Heritage and Conservation.
 Read more about our support of Textiles.

-We encourage trusteeship among our members, and make strategic grants to organisations and projects aiming to improve charity goverance across the UK.
+Trusteeship: We encourage trusteeship among our members, and make strategic grants to organisations and projects aiming to improve charity goverance across the UK.
 Find out more about our activities in Trusteeship.

-We have long-standing relationships with four military affiliates, and fund work to support the service men and women and their communities.
+Military Affiliates: We have long-standing relationships with a number of military affiliates, and fund work to support the service men and women and their communities.
 Find out more about our Military Affiliates.

-We use our position and our wealth to fund a number of other causes in the City of London, and beyond.
-In 2019, this included sponsorship for Inspiring Connections (an advocacy and mentorship programme delivered by Catch-22 aiming to help disadvantaged young people in London into more meaningful employment) as well as No Going Back (a programme designed to prepare individuals in prison for job opportunities that will be offered by City of London livery companies or their partners and/or members), and the Livery Kitchens Initiative, which provided fresh and healthy meals to NHS workers and communities across London experiencing food poverty throughout the COVID-19 pandemic.
+Misc Giving: We use our position and our wealth to fund a number of other causes in the City of London, and beyond.
+In 2020, this included sponsorship for Inspiring Connections (an advocacy and mentorship programme delivered by Catch-22 aiming to help disadvantaged young people in London into more meaningful employment) as well as No Going Back (a programme designed to prepare individuals in prison for job opportunities that will be offered by City of London livery companies or their partners and/or members), and the Livery Kitchens Initiative, which provided fresh and healthy meals to NHS workers and communities across London experiencing food poverty throughout the COVID-19 pandemic.